Help us improve the adult weight management pathway in south east London

 Listening to local people with lived experience

-In 2025 we held two workshops which brought together a range of health professionals, representatives from six local authorities, and residents to improve weight management services and ensure people are better able to access the care they need.
+Establishing a Single Point of Access was one of the recommendations which came out of the workshops that were held in 2025 which brought together a range of health professionals, representatives from six local authorities, and residents to improve weight management services and ensure people are better able to access the care they need.

 Participants shared feedback to help shape a more consistent and personalised referral and triage process for weight management services, informed by lived experience and best practice.
 They also explored how care could be better integrated in community settings, with a strong emphasis on prevention, early support, and more personalised care.

-The report produced from these workshops outlined three key recommendations as to how to improve weight management services, one of which is to establish a Single Point of Access – the full report can be found here.
+The report produced from the 2025 workshops outlined three key recommendations as to how to improve weight management services, one of which is to establish a Single Point of Access – the full report can be found here.

 One of the member of the lived experience group used creativity and shared feedback about her involvement in this project using poetry.